Harry Anderson

 Harry Laverne Anderson (October 14, 1952 – April 16, 2018) was an American actor, comedian and magician.
-He is best known for his role of Judge Harry Stone on the 1984–1992 television series Night Court.
-He later starred in the sitcom Dave's World from 1993 to 1997.
+He is best known for his role as Judge Harry Stone on the NBC sitcom Night Court (1984–1992).
+He later played Dave Barry on the CBS sitcom Dave's World (1993–1997).

-In addition to eight appearances on Saturday Night Live between 1981 and 1985, Anderson had a recurring guest role as con man Harry "The Hat" Gittes on Cheers.
+In addition to eight appearances on Saturday Night Live between 1981 and 1985, Anderson had a recurring guest role as con man Harry "The Hat" Gittes on Cheers (1982–1993).
 He toured extensively as a magician, and did several magic/comedy shows for broadcast, including Harry Anderson's Sideshow (1987).
 He played Richie Tozier in the 1990 miniseries It, based on the Stephen King novel of the same name.

 Early life

 Anderson was born October 14, 1952, in Newport, Rhode Island.
 He spent much of his youth performing magic on the streets of Chicago, New York, St. Louis and New Orleans before landing in California at the age of 16.
 After moving to Los Angeles, he joined the Dante Magic Club and worked as a street magician in San Francisco when he was 17.
 He attended Buena Park High School before graduating from North Hollywood High School in 1970 as class valedictorian.
 After high school, he attended Fullerton College.
 From 1971 to 1976, he lived in Ashland, Oregon, performing magic and working with the Oregon Shakespeare Festival.